iguanatool/iguana/README.md

 IGUANA is a tool for generating branch coverage test data for C functions.

 ## Requirements
-IGUANA requires the [Maven build automation tool](https://maven.apache.org/), and [JDK 7 (or more recent)](http://www.oracle.com/technetwork/java/javase/downloads/) installed.
+IGUANA requires the [Maven build automation tool](https://maven.apache.org/), [JDK 7 (or more recent)](http://www.oracle.com/technetwork/java/javase/downloads/) installed, and a C compiler (e.g., gcc).

 ## Installation
 To install IGUANA you need to check out the repository, and run the following command to produce a JAR file (or run the equivalent command in your IDE):